njlyon0/dnd_menagerie/_creatures/d-f/dybbuk.md

 ***Magic Resistance.*** The dybbuk has advantage on saving throws against spells and other magical effects.

 ***Violate Corpse.*** The dybbuk can use a bonus action while it is possessing a corpse to make it do something unnatural, such as vomit blood, twist its head all the way around, or cause a quadruped to move as a biped.
 Any beast or humanoid that sees this behavior must succeed on a DC 12 Wisdom saving throw or become frightened for 1 minute.
 The frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 A creature that succeeds on a saving throw against this ability is immune to Violate Corpse for 24 hours.

-Action
+### Actions

 ***Tendril.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 13 (2d8 + 4) necrotic damage.
 If the target is a creature, its hit point maximum is also reduced by 3 (1d6).
 This reduction lasts until the target finishes a short or long rest.
 The target dies if this effect reduces its hit point maximum to 0.